leukemia-kispi/HiChIP-Analysis/Coolbox.md

 Replace remote_server_ip with the actual IP address of your remote server.

 Input http://localhost:8585 in web browser and respond to the password request.
 The password will corespond to instance password.

+Commands and features to visualize genomic data with coolbox API can be found at https://gangcaolab.github.io/CoolBox/quick_start_API.html